powerapi-ng/powerapi-ng.github.io/pages/howto/deploy_sensor.md

 	- RAPL_ENERGY_GPU : to monitor integrated graphics processing unit

-## Next step : deploy the formula
+## Next step: deploy the formula

-Data retrieved by HWPC-sensor need to be handle by a RAPL formula, see [here](howto_deploy_rapl_formula.html) to complete the deployment of a whole power meter.
+Metrics retrieved by the sensor need to be handle by a [RAPL formula](howto_deploy_rapl_formula.html) to complete the deployment of the power meter.